stormpath/stormpath-django/README.md

     - user is logged in if account is enabled

-* Note that an account on Stormpath can be disabled, enabled, locked and unverified.
+* Note: that an account on Stormpath can be disabled, enabled, locked and unverified.
 When a user is created or updated, the is_active field is set to True if the Stormpath account is enabled and False if otherwise.

+* Note: For a Stormpath user to be able to log into the django admin interface it must specify the `is_superuser` and `is_staff` properties in the Accounts CustomData.

 ## Usage